Wykagyl Country Club: Major tournaments at Wykagyl

 The years 1908 through 1916 were very active for golf at Wykagyl.
 The Club hosted not only its own Invitational event but also the 1909 Metropolitan Open, won by Alex Smith.
 Smith also captained an American team that competed in the British Open and then played a match against France.

-Several world-famous foreign professionals played at Wykagyl in exhibition matches, including George Duncan and Harry Vardon.
-In other matches, home grown players were the attractions - Jerry Travers and Chick Evans among the amateurs and Walter Hagen and Gil Nicholls from the professional ranks.
-Often, Wykagyl's Val Bermingham and Alex Smith were in the thick of battle in these contests.
+Wykagyl hosted a number of exhibition matches featuring both international and domestic golfers.
+Participants included British professionals George Duncan and Harry Vardon, as well as American amateurs Jerome Travers and Chick Evans and professionals Walter Hagen and Gil Nicholls.
+Club professionals Val Bermingham and Alex Smith also competed in many of these events.

 Wykagyl was in the forefront of establishing the Westchester County Golf Association and hosted the first two Westchester County Amateur Championships.